shwetajain1022/belly-button-challenge/README.md

 # belly-button-challenge
 ------------------------------------------

-1. Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.
+1. Used the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.
 2. Created a list of OTUs by extracting the information from the JSON file using d3 library.
 3. Used this list to update the dropdown menu with the OTU ids.
 4. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.